neilmjain/TOU-Notepad/README.md

 </p>
 <p align="center">
   This mod adds an in-game Notepad to Among Us, integrated with specifically Town of Us Mira.
+  This repo also contains a website version of this mod for players who want it
 </p>

 ## Features